🇪🇨

 $50

-Visa issuance feeUpon approval
+Visa grant feeUpon approval

 Additional (estimated)

-Degree apostille/translationFor foreign degrees
+Degree apostille and translationFor foreign degrees

 Required Total